philwolstenholme/drupal-theme-screenshot/README.md

 # drupal-theme-screenshot

-Grab a screenshot from a URL and save it with the right dimensions for a Drupal theme's screenshot
+Grab a screenshot from a URL and save it with the right dimensions for a Drupal theme's screenshot.

 ## Usage